LutherCS/ias-class-pub/src/projects/knapsack/knapsack.md

 Here are some assumptions and implementation details:

 1. The exact values of the superincreasing knapsack you generate are not important as long as the superincreasing property holds.
-2. Calculate `n` ss the smallest number greater than the sum of values in the superincreasing knapsack.
+2. Calculate `n` as the smallest number greater than the sum of values in the superincreasing knapsack.
 3. Calculate `m` as the largest number in the range [1, n) that is co-prime of `n`.
 4. The output of the function `encrypt` is a list with a single integer value.
-5. Pay additional attention to the cases where plantext is shorter than 1 full character.
+5. Pay additional attention to the cases where plaintext is shorter than 1 full character.

 ## References